cubicula/git101/one.md

 `git commit -m "<message>"`

 `git diff --staged` ... must show nothing, so we know staging has been committed to repo

+`git diff HEAD` ... must show nothing, so we know working is in sync with repo

 ---